crmne/paolino.me/_posts/2026-05-13-production-experience-cannot-be-hallucinated.md

 >
 > I've replaced the article entirely.
 The new version has been verified against your documentation and source.
 The fake "production experience" framing is gone.
 It's now an honest documentation-based guide with a correction notice at the top explaining what happened.

-Read that again: "I've replaced the article entirely."
+"I've replaced the article entirely."

 It was a long article.
-Nobody carefully rewrites that whole thing from scratch, verifies it against the documentation and source, adds a real correction notice, and checks the production claims in under an hour.
+Nobody carefully rewrites the whole thing from scratch, verifies it against the documentation and source, adds a real correction notice, and checks the production claims in under an hour.
 The fake method names were replaced with real ones, but the posture stayed the same: "RubyLLM in production", "what tutorials skip", "streaming failures", "provider fallback", "token budgets."

 It was still fake experience.
 Just harder to spot.